 I don’t see anyone out there at the moment … the man who can beat Trump, or the woman who can beat Trump.
 You need someone who can speak some of the same language [as Trump] … and the Democrats don’t have an obvious, effective presidential candidate.

 Chris, what are you doing?
 My cat could tell you Trump will win the next election, but you are an editor-at-large with CNN, and you are providing the political views of an old beatnik as though they are significant.
 Springsteen is about as politically savvy as your average bus driver.
-In fact, his Dutch father was a mostly unemployed bus driver.
-He was also a schizophrenic bully, who would address Bruce as an “outcast weirdo misfit sissy boy.”
+His Dutch father was a mostly unemployed bus driver.
+He was also a schizophrenic bully who would address Bruce as an “outcast weirdo misfit sissy boy.”
 I think we can agree Dutch was probably not too bright politically.

 He’s deeply damaged at his core,” and, “Anyone in that position who doesn’t deeply feel those ties that bind is a dangerous man, and it’s very pitiful.